coolcat-creations/blog-tagfilter/README.md

 To enable the override:
 1) put the com_content folder into the html/ folder in your frontend template
 2) put the contents of the language_overrides folders into their destination (administrator/languages/overrides and languages/overrides)
-3) place the layout folder into the html/ folder in your frontend template
+3) place the layouts folder and its contents into the html/ folder in your frontend template

 I am doing that for fun and to support the community.
 However, if you feel like I should have more time for fun things you can support me by "donating" something.
 I will send you an invoice if needed. https://www.paypal.me/coolcatcreations/